dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T984: Punitive measures should only be last resorts.
+### T984: Other discipline forms should fail before using harsh measures as a last resort.

 |Support|
 |---|